Benali-Samar/EchoSerial/Readme.md

 # EchoSerial

-A simple C++ program that demonstrates inter-process communication using virtual serial ports.
+A simple C++ program that write/reads to/from a virtual serial ports created by socat.
 It sends a user-defined message to a virtual serial port and then reads the same message back from a connected port, effectively creating a "serial echo" loop.